Dobrich: Etymology

 The city is named after the 14th-century Dobrujan ruler Dobrotitsa, from the Slavic root dobr, "good".

 The city has had several name changes throughout its history.
 When the town was founded in the 16th century during the Ottoman period, it bore the name Hacıoğlu Pazarcık after the Turkish travelling merchant who established the settlement, and to distinguish it from the larger town of Pazarcık (today Pazardzhik).

 After the autonomous Bulgarian state was established, the citizens of the town voted to change the name to Dobrich on 19 February 1882.
 When Romania annexed Southern Dobruja in 1913 after the Second Balkan War, the city was known as Bazargic, the Romanian variant of its earlier Turkish name.

-On 25 September 1940, per the Treaty of Craiova, the city reverted to Bulgarian rule and "Dobrich" was once again in use.
-In 1949 during the Communist era the city was renamed Tolbukhin in honour of Soviet Marshal Fyodor Tolbukhin.
+On 25 September 1940, per the Treaty of Craiova, the city reverted to Bulgarian rule and "Dobrich" became the name once again.
+In 1949, during the Communist era, the city was renamed Tolbukhin in honour of Soviet Marshal Fyodor Tolbukhin.
 Finally, after the end of the Zhivkov regime, the name of the city was changed back to "Dobrich" by presidential decree on 19 September 1990.